hammerheim-game/hammerheim-rules/5-warbands.md

 that ‘dey is odd’.
 Profile M WS BS S T W I A Ld
 4 2 3 3 3 1 4 1 6
-Weapons/Armour: Shaman may be equipped with weapons and armour chosen from the Hero equipment list.
+Weapons/Armor: Shaman may be equipped with weapons and armor chosen from the Hero equipment list.
 Skills: The Shaman may choose from Academic, & Speed when he gains a new skill.
 Special Rules